clockyee/clockyee.github.io/content/authors/admin/_index.md

 ## About Me

 Yi Zhang (pronounced "Jahng(张) Ee(旖)") is a second-year PhD student at the School of Mechanical Engineering, Tianjin University, under the supervision of Professor Tao Sun ([Chinese homepage](https://me.tju.edu.cn/faculty_teachers.action?cla=5&teacherid=1879)).
 Yi holds dual Bachelor's degrees in Computer Science and Technology, as well as in Intelligent Manufacturing Engineering from Tianjin University.
-Her primary research interests are in robotic intelligent design and reinforcement learning
+Her primary research interests are in robotic intelligent design and reinforcement learning.
+Email: zhangyi_@tju.edu.cn